Need to talk? Call 1800 882 436.

 You can lower your risk of developing a UTI during pregnancy by:

-• wipe from the front to the back after going to the toilet
+• wiping from the front to the back after going to the toilet

 When should I see my doctor?

-See your midwife or doctor if you have any symptoms of a UTI.
-It’s important not to delay treatment since infections develop quickly, and can affect both you and your baby.
+See your midwife or GP if you have any symptoms of a UTI.
+It’s important not to delay getting antibiotics, as infections develop quickly, and can lead to problems for you and your baby.

 For more information on UTIs, visit the Kidney Health Australia page on UTIs.